-This article discusses from the perspective of formal (generative) grammar the diachronic development in the continental West-Germanic languages of the periphrastic perfect tense consisting of an auxiliary verb like Dutch hebben 'to have' or zijn 'to be' and a past participle.
+This article discusses from the perspective of formal (generative) grammar the diachronic development in the continental West Germanic languages of the periphrastic perfect tense consisting of an auxiliary verb like Dutch hebben 'to have' or zijn 'to be' and a past participle.
 I will follow the diachronic description provided by the Dutch linguist Kern (1912), which in turn relies heavily on work by the German linguist Hermann Paul (1902).
-Although Kern's work on the periphrastic perfect tense meets with general approval of current Dutch historical linguists like Van Bree (1981), Duinhoven (1985/1997), Van der Wal (1986), Van der Horst (1998/2008) and Coussé (2008/2013), it does not seem to be known outside the Dutch linguistic community due to language barriers.
-For this reason Section 2 will start by reviewing Kern's main conclusion that the rise of the periphrastic perfect tense involves the three crucial stages in (1); the English auxiliaries have and be are given small caps in order to abstract away from the concrete phonetic realizations of these verbs in specific languages.
+Although Kern's work on the periphrastic perfect tense meets with general approval of current Dutch historical linguists like Van Bree (1981), Duinhoven (1985/1997), Van der Wal (1986), Van der Horst (1998/2008) and Coussé (2008/2013), it may be less known outside the Dutch linguistic community due to